• Skip to main content

 Overhead view on a vegan mug brownie topped with ice cream and a drizzle of tahini caramel.

-What's a mug cake
+What's a mug brownie

 The ingredients are usually pretty simple and all stirred right inside a mug.
 The cake is cooked in a microwave without having to transfer the batter to a baking dish and is done within 1-2 minutes.